Truist Securities Maintains Apache (APA) Buy Recommendation

 What are Other Shareholders Doing?

-O'shaughnessy Asset Management holds 1,424K shares representing 0.46% ownership of the company.
-In it's prior filing, the firm reported owning 1,453K shares, representing a decrease of 2.03%.
-The firm increased its portfolio allocation in APA by 16.14% over the last quarter.
+Cambridge Investment Research Advisors holds 25K shares representing 0.01% ownership of the company.
+In it's prior filing, the firm reported owning 20K shares, representing an increase of 19.84%.
+The firm increased its portfolio allocation in APA by 56.31% over the last quarter.

-Harris Associates L P holds 10,126K shares representing 3.26% ownership of the company.
-In it's prior filing, the firm reported owning 13,354K shares, representing a decrease of 31.88%.
-The firm decreased its portfolio allocation in APA by 2.58% over the last quarter.
+AVUS - Avantis U.S. Equity ETF holds 92K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 63K shares, representing an increase of 31.24%.
+The firm increased its portfolio allocation in APA by 34.06% over the last quarter.

-FXAIX - Fidelity 500 Index Fund holds 3,541K shares representing 1.14% ownership of the company.
-In it's prior filing, the firm reported owning 3,628K shares, representing a decrease of 2.45%.
-The firm increased its portfolio allocation in APA by 12.38% over the last quarter.
+Wedge Capital Management L L P holds 830K shares representing 0.27% ownership of the company.
+In it's prior filing, the firm reported owning 807K shares, representing an increase of 2.79%.
+The firm increased its portfolio allocation in APA by 83,145.13% over the last quarter.

-New York State Teachers Retirement System holds 368K shares representing 0.12% ownership of the company.
-In it's prior filing, the firm reported owning 392K shares, representing a decrease of 6.61%.
-The firm increased its portfolio allocation in APA by 21.03% over the last quarter.
+Welch & Forbes holds 9K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 8K shares, representing an increase of 7.73%.
+The firm increased its portfolio allocation in APA by 35.57% over the last quarter.

 What is the Fund Sentiment?